behemot-biz/game-of-conkers/README.md

     strength should be between 4 - 10
     durability between 30 - 100

  Need to add some other element that makes the game more interesting.
-Just having the strength and durability mekes it quite obvious which conker is going to win... perhaps add random strength to the hit!
+Just having the strength and durability makes it quite obvious which conker is going to win... perhaps add random strength to the hit!

 hide attack button on game over